coolcatsnft/papercats-example/chapter-3/README.md

 <img src='../assets/chapter-3-changed-app.png' width="400" align="center" />

-Feel free to modify the `src/App.js` and `src/App.css` more and play around with live edits in your browser.
-Thats is for this chapter.
+Feel free to modify the `src/App.js` and `src/App.css` more and play around with live edits in your browser as thats is for this chapter.
 Here we have learnt briefly about `JSX` and that making code edits will do a live reload of our site which should help speed up development time!

-In [Chapter 4](../chapter-4) we'll start looking at adding new Web3 connect component onto our site.
+In [Chapter 4](../chapter-4) we'll start looking at adding a [new Web3 connect component](https://github.com/coolcatsnft/web3-widget) onto our site.